Alessio-Marchese/TaskOrchestrator/README.md

 # TaskOrchestrator 📊

-**TaskOrchestrator** is a lightweight utility for managing concurrent tasks.
+**TaskOrchestrator** is a high-performance, production-ready utility for managing concurrent tasks.
-It provides flexible **Sync, Async, and Hybrid pools**, each with configurable behaviors.
+It provides flexible **Sync, Async, and Hybrid pools** with advanced optimizations for memory efficiency and thread safety.

 ---